 Want to try campervanning in Spain but not sure what to expect?
 Fret not, I’ve got you covered!

-After two years of full-time van travel in Spain and Portugal, we do get a lot of questions about campervanning and motorhoming in Spain.
+After four years of full-time van travel, mostly in Spain and Portugal, we do get a lot of questions about campervanning and motorhoming in Spain.
 Especially because at the time being we haven’t even fixed her up.
 “She” is Persistence, the van.
-Among friends, she goes as Persi.
+Among friends, she goes by Persi.

 If you are planning to explore vanlife, Spain is a lovely destination.
 Especially because there are so many hidden gems in Spain that are best explored by van or car.